samlaf/optimism-package/README.md

         # Command to pass to the container.
         # This is kept maximally generic to allow for any possible configuration, given that different
         # da layer da-servers might have completely different flags.
-        # The below arguments are also the default, so can be ommitted, and will work as long as the image
+        # The below arguments are also the default, so can be omitted, and will work as long as the image
         # is the da-server above (which is also the default, so can also be omitted).
         cmd:
           - "da-server"